sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

-Okay, now that we are really starting to see why ANOVA and regression are basically the same thing, let us actually run our regression using the |rtfm|_ data set and the jamovi regression analysis to convince ourselves that thit is really true.
+Okay, now that we are really starting to see why ANOVA and regression are basically the same thing, let us actually run our regression using the |rtfm|_ data set and the jamovi regression analysis to convince ourselves that this is really true.
 Running the regression in the usual way gives the results shown in :numref:`fig-factorialanova7`.